Joint Problems in Learning Multiple Dynamical Systems: Background

 \subsection{Non-Commutative Polynomial Optimization (NCPOP)}

-To extend the search for global optima from a fixed finite-dimensional state to an operator in an unknown dimension, we formulate the problem as a non-commutative polynomial optimization problem (NCPOP), cf. \cite{burgdorf2016optimization} .
-Our study is based on NCPOP: \begin{mini} {(\mathcal{H},X,\psi)} {\langle\psi,p(X)\psi\rangle}{}{P^*=} \addConstraint{q_i(X)}{\succcurlyeq 0, }{i=1,\ldots,m} \addConstraint{\langle\psi,\psi\rangle}{= 1,}{} \end{mini} where $X=(X_1,\ldots,X_n)$ is a tuple of bounded operators on a Hilbert space $\mathcal{H}$.
-In contrast to traditional scalar-valued, vector-valued, or matrix-valued optimization techniques, the dimension of variables $X$ is unknown \textit{a priori}.
-Let $[X,X^{\dag}]$ denotes these $2n$ operators, with the $\dag$-algebra being conjugate transpose.
-The normalized vector $\psi$, i.e., $\|\psi \|^2=1$ is also defined on $\mathcal{H}$ with the inner product $\langle\psi,\psi\rangle=1$. $p(X)$ and $q_i(X)$ are polynomials and $q_i(X)\succcurlyeq 0$ denotes that the operator $q_i(X)$ is positive semidefinite.
-Polynomials $p(X)$ and $q_i(X)$ of degrees $\deg(p)$ and $\deg(q_i)$, respectively, can be written as:
+To extend the search for global optima from a fixed finite-dimensional state to an operator in an unknown dimension, we formulate the problem as a non-commutative polynomial optimization problem (NCPOP), cf. \cite{pironio2010convergent, burgdorf2016optimization}.
+In contrast to traditional scalar-valued, vector-valued, or matrix-valued optimization techniques, the variables considered in NCPOP are operators, whose dimensions are unknown \textit{a priori}.

+Let $X=(X_1,\ldots,X_n)$ be a tuple of bounded operators on a Hilbert space $\mathcal{H}$.
+Let $[X,X^{\dag}]$ denote these $2n$ operators, with the $\dag$-algebra being conjugate transpose.
+Let monomials $\omega,\mu$ be products of powers of variables from $[X,X^{\dag}]$.
+The degree of a monomial, denoted by $|\omega|$, refers to the sum of the exponents of all operators in the monomial $\omega$, e.g., $|X^3_nX_n^{\dag}|=4$.
+Let $p$ and $q_i$, $i=1,\dots,m$ be polynomials in these $2n$ variables.
+Let $\deg(p)$ denote the polynomial degree of $p$.
+In the following, we will view these $2n$ variables as the new tuple $X$.
+Using the set of monomials generated from the tuple $X$, polynomials $p$ and $q_i$, $i=1,\dots,m$ can be rewritten as linear combinations of monomials: